cdapio/hydrator-plugins/core-plugins/docs/KVTable-batchsink.md

         }
     }

-This example writes to a KeyValueTable named 'items'.
 It takes records with the following schema as input:

     +======================================+
     | field name     | type                |